Nikon D850 vs Panasonic S1R

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D850 and the S1R are recent models that feature in their makers' current product line-up.
+Both the D850 and the S1R are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the S1R does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Panasonic websites.

 Review summary: Nikon D850 vs Panasonic S1R